richgel999/lzham_codec/README.md

 zlib-style API's for fastest decompression.
 * Experiment with the "m_table_update_rate" compression/decompression parameter.
 This setting trades off a small amount of ratio for faster decompression.
 Note the m_table_update_rate decompression parameter MUST match the setting used during compression (same for the dictionary size).
 It's up to you to store this info somehow.
-* Avoid using LZHAM on small *compressed* blocks, where small is 1KB-10KB of compressed bytes depending on the platform.
+* Avoid using LZHAM on small *compressed* blocks, where small is 1KB-10KB compressed bytes depending on the platform.
 LZHAM's decompressor is only faster than LZMA's beyond the small block threshold.
 Optimizing LZHAM's decompressor to reduce its startup time relative to LZMA is a high priority.
 * For best compression (I've seen up to ~4% better), enable the compressor's "extreme" parser, which is much slower but finds cheaper paths through a much denser parse graph.
 * The compressor's m_level parameter can make a big impact on compression speed.
 Level 0 (LZHAM_COMP_LEVEL_FASTEST) uses a much simpler greedy parser, and the other levels use